emmanuelwolff/balink-test/README.md

 ## TODO

+- I didnt know what to do with the Tabs :)
 - Preload the GET request (in order to speed up the rendering)
 - clean up the packages!!
 - test on other browsers / devices